siminegroup/E2EDNA2/README_NUPACK.md

 * Output explicit probability of observing the most likely secondary structure for a given sequence.
 * Output suboptimal structures and their probabilities for a given sequence.

-NUPACK has also a wealth of complex analysis and utility functions, which we do not currently use.
+NUPACK has also a wealth of design and utility functions we encourage users to play with on their own.